Overview of security features in Azure Backup

 Separation between guest and Azure storage

 With Azure Backup, which includes virtual machine backup and SQL and SAP HANA in VM backup, the backup data is stored in Azure storage and the guest has no direct access to backup storage or its contents.
-With virtual machine backup, the backup snapshot creation and storage is done by Azure fabric where the guest has no involvement other than quiescing the workload for application consistent backups.
+With the virtual machine backup, the backup snapshot creation and storage are done by Azure fabric where the guest has no involvement other than quiescing the workload for application consistent backups.
 With SQL and SAP HANA, the backup extension gets temporary access to write to specific blobs.
 In this way, even in a compromised environment, existing backups can't be tampered with or deleted by the guest.

 Internet connectivity not required for Azure VM backup

 Backup of Azure VMs requires movement of data from your virtual machine's disk to the Recovery Services vault.
 However, all the required communication and data transfer happens only on the Azure backbone network without needing to access your virtual network.
 Therefore, backup of Azure VMs placed inside secured networks doesn't require you to allow access to any IPs or FQDNs.

 Private Endpoints for Azure Backup

 You can now use Private Endpoints to back up your data securely from servers inside a virtual network to your Recovery Services vault.
 The private endpoint uses an IP from the VNET address space for your vault, so you don't need to expose your virtual networks to any public IPs.
 Private Endpoints can be used for backing up and restoring your SQL and SAP HANA databases that run inside your Azure VMs.
 It can also be used for your on-premises servers using the MARS agent.